yuap94/yuap94/projects.md

 ### Software projects

-#### TODAY Fellowship Groups App—a global community where believers gather in small groups to fellowship and grow in faith and connection
+#### TODAY Fellowship Groups App—a global community where believers gather in small groups to fellowship and grow in faith and connection (Feb 2025 - current)

 As the backend manager responsible for building the app’s infrastructure, I will design and maintain the core systems that support its functionality.
 My key responsibilities include: developing the matching algorithm, managing the database, optimizing performance and scalability, ensuring security and data privacy and integrating with frontend and external services.

-#### [gmx2qmmm](https://github.com/gmx2qmmm/gmx2qmmm_portable)—a python interface for Quantum mechanics/Molecular mechanics (QM/MM) calculation
+#### [gmx2qmmm](https://github.com/gmx2qmmm/gmx2qmmm_portable)—a python interface for Quantum mechanics/Molecular mechanics (QM/MM) calculation (Apr 2020 - Mar 2021)

 `gmx2qmmm` is a python package to bridge Gaussian and Gromacs.
 The test runs were performed using Gaussian16 and Gromacs 5.0.2, but the code should be able to read earlier Gaussian and other Gromacs versions.
 The only limits are the formats of the human-readable input and output files of each program, as such, conversion scripts can be written to make the interface work with any version, if the current code does not support it.
 Conceptually, gmx2qmmm creates a QM/MM potential and performs either single point calculations (i.e., the current energy of your system) or geometry optimizations.
 (Other ultilities are ongoing)